7 Surefire Ways To Save Money On Groceries

 Taking a cue from our grandmothers is a great way to tap into some serious money-saving tips.
 By creating and implementing a weekly meal plan, you will be doing just that.
 Saving money, but you will be saving time as well.

-If you know what you need and only buy what you need, impulse purchases and overbuying will be a thing of the past.
+Having a weekly meal plan will greatly reduce impulse buys, food waste, and blind shopping trips.
+Blind shopping is going to the store without a list or a plan.
+Knowing what you need and only buying what you need, impulse purchases and overbuying will be a thing of the past.

 Read: How to make a weekly menu and ensure you use it.